-We’re a month away from our trip!
-So, I just wanted to check in with everyone and talk a bit about what you can do to start preparing physically, mentally, and spiritually for the retreat.
+I’d like to take this space to talk a bit about what you can do to start preparing physically, mentally, and spiritually for your Ayahuasca retreat.
 First, let me speak more generally about the prep work and then I’ll get into the details about the dieta, packing list, travel information, safety protocols, etc.

 Okay, as you all know, Ayahuasca is an extremely powerful hallucinogen that needs to be taken seriously.
 It is not a recreational drug.
-This trip will take hard work.
-The ayahuasca will tear straight through the lies and defenses you’ve built.
-It will force you out of denial, it will force you to face whatever you’ve been avoiding, it will force you to face your deeply rooted fears.
+This trip will take courage, determination, and humility.
+Ayahuasca will tear straight through the lies and defenses you’ve built.
+It will force you out of denial, force you to face whatever you’ve been avoiding, including your deeply rooted fears.

 If it does, I want you to know you’re not alone.
 A part of my job is to make sure you have the tools and support to handle these emotions if they come up, and to help you feel prepared to hold these emotions during the ceremonies.

-So, the first thing I want to mention here is our too often natural tendency to avoid these emotions by covering them up with movies, drugs, alcohol, medication, unhealthy foods, material possessions, fame, money, work, or whatever it may be.
+So, the first thing I want to mention here is our natural tendency to avoid these emotions by covering them up with movies, drugs, alcohol, medication, unhealthy foods, material possessions, fame, money, work, or whatever it may be.
 This approach, however, doesn’t give us the opportunity to transform these emotions.
-It only treats the symptoms, and it drives us further away from the root cause of our pain.
+It treats only the symptoms and drives us further away from the root cause of our pain.
 We can’t heal our suffering by going around it.
 We must go through it.
 We must witness it, hold it, give it voice, feel it, love and understand it.
 And then, we can let it go.

 I invite you, then, to start becoming mindful of these emotions, and also to start becoming mindful of those things you reach for to keep you distracted from these emotions.
 And, as you do, I ask that you please have compassion for yourself.
 Be kind to yourself.
 Give yourself the space to feel and observe these emotions, without judging or condemning them.